matteomessmer/MultimediaSystemProject/README.md

 # Multimedia System Project
 Repo for the project of the Multimedia System course @UniBZ

-The argument for the project is segmentation
+The topic of the project is segmentation.

 # Objective
 Implement the Region Growing algorithm in Java.

 # Group